alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * **GLITCH**: Players can send indexes higher than their party sizes (e.g index 3 on a party of size 2, or even **index 14 (0x6E)**).
 If the index is less than 6 then players will interpret it as the last pokemon of the sender's party (the last pokemon is repeated until 6 pokemon structures are sent).
 Indexes higher than 5 will trigger an **out of bounds memory read** which will interpret those random 44 bytes as a pokemon.
   * For example, an index of 10 will read 44 bytes starting at index **440** (10*44).
 This invalid memory read happens in both games.
-  * I'm not sure what would happend if that glitch "pokemon" was traded (the bytes at that memory location will be copied/moved, and overwritten!), it may break both games.
+  * I'm not sure what would happen if that glitch "pokemon" was traded (the bytes at that memory location will be copied/moved, and overwritten!), it may break both games.

 Examples: